FarronF/limerick-council-meetings/meetings/2017/11/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 10th October 2017.md

 At the conclusion of the Agenda and with the consent of the Cathaoirleach the following

-issues were raised by Members:---
+issues were raised by Members:
+---
 7

 • It was noted that horses had been moved from a site at Abbeycourt, Rathkeale